 - Cornstarch: substitute ¼ cup all purpose flour.

 - Lemon Juice: substitute orange juice.
 You can also add or substitute 1 teaspoon lemon zest.

-- Old Fashioned Oats: substitute quick oats.
+- Old Fashioned Oats: you can substitute quick oats, but note the quality of the crisp is not as good.
 Do not substitute steel cut oats.

-- All Purpose Flour: can use whole wheat pastry flour for added nutrition, but the crust will be denser.
+- All Purpose Flour: substitute whole wheat pastry flour for added nutrition, but note that the crust will be slightly denser.

 - Slivered Almonds: substitute sliced almonds, chopped pecans, or chopped walnuts.

 - Cinnamon: substitute pumpkin pie spice or apple pie spice or simply leave it out.
 You can also add ½ teaspoon ginger, ½ teaspoon cardamom, or ¼ teaspoon nutmeg.